🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 According to research by Great Place to Work, employees who feel recognized at work are 2.2x more likely to drive innovation and bring new ideas forward

-Publicly acknowledging employees for their accomplishments serves as a powerful motivational tool, fostering a culture of appreciation and excellence within an organization.
+Publicly acknowledging employees for their accomplishments serves as a powerful motivational tool.

-When leaders openly praise their team members' achievements, it not only validates individual efforts but also instills a sense of pride and value in their work.
+When leaders openly praise their team members' achievements, instills a sense of pride and value in their work.
 Furthermore, it inspires others to strive for excellence as well.

 Public recognition, whether through team meetings, company-wide emails, awards ceremonies, or public shout-outs, amplifies this impact.